Stencio98/TUI_Config_First_Installation/PyInstaller.md

 it work also without installing python on a target computer_
 * how to _make_ script for linux:
 ```
+# we must be in an environment
+python3 -m venv myenv && source myenv/bin/activate

 # install PyInstaller
 pip install pyinstaller